coinevo/documents/docs/es/commands/README.md

 ### getbalance ( "account" minconf include_watchonly )

-Get the balance in QTUM for a wallet.
+Get the balance in EVO for a wallet.

 ```
 getbalance